 Gentil Duarte's long presence within the FARC, along with his ideological beliefs and his leadership ability, have made him one of the most important men within the ex-FARC Mafia.
-With the death of alias “Rodrigo Cadete”, Duarte has become the only leader able to wield the power and territorial control to bring his unification plan to fruition.
+With the death of alias "Rodrigo Cadete," Duarte became one of the only leaders with the power and territorial control to bring a unification plan to fruition.

 Beyond his criminal profile, Duarte focused on restoring the ideological credentials once held by the FARC-EP to create the illusion that the FARC dissidents were keeping up their guerrilla struggle.
 This allowed him to recruit new fighters to his ranks and further drug trafficking and illegal gold mining.
 Duarte and his men were believed to have been reactivating old training schools in Venezuela, specifically in the border states of Amazonas, Táchira y Apure, in order to teach Colombian and Venezuelan recruits in political ideology and combat strategy.